manwhy/Discord-Nice-RPC/README.md

 Currently this is v2 of the project.

 I plan to do another rewrite (v3) solving all the bugs that I have found so far and could not solve, and give better performance.

+By RexHm
+Discord ID: 612122239428722720
+If you need help, have any suggestions or questions, you can always come to my server and I will try to help you out.